bitrix24/b24restdocs/api-reference/tasks/user-field/task-item-user-field-delete.md

 - parameter types are not specified
 - parameter requirements are not indicated
-- missing 1 example (there should be three examples - curl, js, php)
+- one example is missing (there should be three examples - curl, js, php)
-- no response in case of error
+- response in case of error is missing
-- no response in case of success
+- response in case of success is missing

 {% endnote %}